Turbojet: Afterburner

+Thrust

 Thrust augmentation

 Thrust was most commonly increased in turbojets with water/methanol injection or afterburning.

-Some engines used both at the same time.
+Some engines used both methods.

 Liquid injection was tested on the Power Jets W.1 in 1941 initially using ammonia before changing to water and then water-methanol.
 A system to trial the technique in the Gloster E.28/39 was devised but never fitted.